 Affect is closely associated with the virtual, understood as surplus possibility, or complexity from which to select.
 Brian Massumi speaks of the “affect-driven logic of the could have/would have” (“The Political Ontology of Threat,” 55).
 The could-have/would-have is a double conditional.
-For example, the president argues that Saddam Hussein could have possessed weapons of mass destruction, and if he did have them he would have used them.
+For example, the president argues that Saddam Hussein could have possessed weapons of mass destruction, and if Saddam did have them he would have used them.
 In the end, the fact that Saddam did not have WMD doesn’t matter because he could have had them–and then he would have (probably) used them.
 Better safe than sorry.
 Preemptive logic, as in the logic of preemptive military strike, relies the double conditional.
 It’s a kind of logical trap.

 Preemptive action will always have been right (Massumi 54).

 A threat alert is a sign, an “affective fact.”
 Affective facts–signs standing in for a possible event–can persuade.
 They can generate the same fear that the actual fact can produce.
 People panic just as much regardless of whether anything real backs up the threat.
 The objective referent isn’t necessary.
 A sign is enough.
 One can react emotionally to monsters and unicorns even they don’t exist in “reality.”
 There is another reality, “the reality of appearance” (Whitehead).
 As Massumi puts it,

 There is a common category of entities, known to all, that specializes in making what is not actually present really present nonetheless, in and as its own effect: signs.
 The sign is the vehicle for making presently felt the potential force of the objectively absent.